hashicorp/nomad-guides/application-deployment/redis/README.md

         }
       }
       . . .
-      service {       # Register this task in Consul and defines health checks name = "global-redis-check"
+      service {       # Register this task in Consul and define health checks name = "global-redis-check"
         tags = ["global", "cache"]
         port = "db"  # Health check will be performed against dynamic port named "db" from above